 So what happens if you stick a thick cushioned or structured insole into any running shoe?

-If the existing (stock) insole happens to be thinner than the orthotic, the first casualty will be the interior room.
+If the existing (stock) insole happens to be thinner than the orthotic, then the first casualty will be the interior room.

-Off the shelf and custom insoles can loosely be classified into three groups.
+Off-the-shelf and custom insoles can loosely be classified into three groups.
 The first kind is the cushioned orthotics made of foam or foam+Gel.

 These insoles are designed to provide additional cushioning with the optional arch-support.
 A Spenco RX Comfort insole, the Spenco Arch Cushion, or the SofSole Memory Plus and Work insole are examples of this construction.